Showing posts with label Driving - Racers. Show all posts

 I fancy a road trip!

-There are five sports cars, and each is on the main menu with lots of technical details (that I've never read).
+There are five sports cars, each on the main menu with lots of technical details (which I've never read).
 Their artwork is gorgeous, and I personally think the Corvette is the best of the bunch for a road trip.

 It's time for some screenshots, so let's check out the choice of smooth riders on offer...